SAP-samples/btp-dc-samples/docs/pages/bookshop/2_1_fast_cap_fiori.md

    Optional: Explore the generated files in bookshop/db and bookshop/srv

 5. For the production database, use SAP managed HANA database.
-It is important to add "--for production", otherwise CAP will not use its build-in in-memory database sqlite anymore in your development environment.
+It is important to add "--for production", otherwise CAP will not use its built-in in-memory database SQLite anymore in your development environment.

    ```
    cds add hana --for production